The PR agency, the publishers and the disappearing lottery winners

 When contacted by Press Gazette, a representative of PlayCasino said that they had not produced the case studies, and claimed the case studies were produced by PR agency Signal the News.

-Carbon Spark (an SEO agency) said it had no involvement in interviewing or dealing with the case studies.
+SEO agency Carbon Spark said it had no involvement in interviewing or dealing with the case studies.

 Representatives from Signal the News acknowledged that they had made and sent out the case studies, but said they could not provide contacts as they deleted all information on case studies after 30 days (the stories first appeared on April 25).